yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Quick_Start/getting_started.md

 ## sfPoller

-Poller appliance is installed within user’s cloud account and can be used to
+sfPoller is a poller appliance installed within user’s cloud account.
+It can be used to

 - Monitor cloud services such as RDS, ELB, Lamba, ECS, Azure App Service etc.

 - Monitor Databases
 - Perform Synthetic Monitoring of APIs using postman like collections
 - Stream logs from applications to sfPoller, apply parsing rules and forward logs to SnappyFlow.